Highlights of a self-drive Icelandic adventure

 Every kind of hot pool to dip your toe in

-Packing a swim suits was essential for this trip as we got to experience (and went the extra mile to seek out) all varieties of geothermal pools.
+Packing a swim suit was essential for this trip as we got to experience (and went the extra mile to seek out) all varieties of geothermal pools.

-Firstly, one day one of this holiday you experience the outstanding, uber-lux Sky Lagoon, which is a fantastic way to start a holiday.
-The next day, thanks to the KE App we found a completely isolated two person sized hot hole in the middle of no where on our drive to the Snæfellsness Peninsular.
+Firstly, on day one of this holiday you experience the outstanding, uber-lux Sky Lagoon, which is a fantastic way to start a holiday.
+The next day, thanks to the KE App we found a completely isolated two person sized hot hole in the middle of nowhere on our drive to the Snæfellsness Peninsular.

-Another day were lane swimming in a heated 50m outdoor pool and the next day having a dip in the appropriately named Hot River, and we also enjoyed a soak in Iceland’s oldest swimming pool now named the Secret Lagoon.
+Another day we were lane swimming in a heated 50m outdoor pool and the next day having a dip in the appropriately named Hot River.
+We also enjoyed a soak in Iceland’s oldest swimming pool. now named the Secret Lagoon.

 Image